 |Craighill Channel Lower Front, MD|

-Description: The Craighill Channel, so named for William Price Craighill, a key figure on the Lighthouse Board who had supervised the engineering surveys of the channel, forms the first leg of the maintained channel from Chesapeake Bay to the Patapsco River and Baltimore Harbor.
-The channel leads from the mouth of the Magothy River to the southern end of Belvidere Shoal.
-The rising importance of Baltimore as a port persuaded Congress to set aside $50,000 in 1870 to widen the Craighill Channel to 500 feet and deepen it to 22 feet.
-However, without range lights, the channel was unusable at night.
-The Lighthouse Board moved to remedy this situation in 1871 writing “this channel has the advantage of saving about five miles in distance to large vessels bound to Baltimore from the lower bay; avoids much, if not all, of the dangers usually experienced from the accumulation of ice in the lower part of the Brewerton Channel during the winter; is much easier navigated, or would be if range beacons were established.”
+Description: Craighill Channel, so named for William Price Craighill, a key figure on the Lighthouse Board who supervised the engineering surveys of the channel, forms the first leg of the maintained channel from Chesapeake Bay to the Patapsco River and leads from the mouth of the Magothy River to Seven Foot Knoll and the Brewerton Channel.
+The rising importance of Baltimore as a port persuaded Congress to set aside $50,000 in 1870 to widen Craighill Channel to 500 feet and deepen it to 22 feet.
+Without range lights, the channel was unusable at night, and the Lighthouse Board moved to remedy this situation in 1871 writing, “this channel has the advantage of saving about five miles in distance to large vessels bound to Baltimore from the lower bay; avoids much, if not all, of the dangers usually experienced from the accumulation of ice in the lower part of the Brewerton Channel during the winter; is much easier navigated, or would be if range beacons were established.”
 While eventually two sets of range lights would be constructed along the channel, totaling four lighthouses in all and forming an upper and lower range, the original plans called only for the lower range lights.

-Work on the Craighill Channel Lower Front Range Lighthouse began in 1873.
-Interestingly, this was only the second caisson lighthouse in the United States, with the Duxbury Lighthouse in Massachusetts being the first, in 1872.
+Work on Craighill Channel Lower Front Range Lighthouse began in 1873.
+Interestingly, this was only the second caisson lighthouse in the United States, with the Duxbury Lighthouse in Massachusetts, completed in 1872, being the first.
 However, the Craighill Channel construction was considered much more challenging from an engineering standpoint.
-Following the successful completion of the Craighill Channel Lower Front Range Lighthouse, the caisson method of construction became the method of choice in areas where ice floes were a concern.
+Following the successful completion of Craighill Channel Lower Front Range Lighthouse, the caisson method of construction became the method of choice in areas where ice floes were a concern.

-Following the extensive dredging at the site, wooden piles were driven deep into the seabed and then sawed off at a depth of 23 feet below the surface of the water.
-This process required the use of a novel technique, wherein a steam operated circular saw was used underwater to cut off the tops of the piles to the required height.
+Following the extensive dredging at the site, wooden piles were driven deep into the seabed and then sawed off at a depth of twenty-four feet below the surface of the water.
+This process required the use of a novel technique, wherein a steam-operated circular saw was used underwater to cut off the tops of the piles to the required height.
 This circular saw was “attached to a hollow wrought-iron shaft which was held in a vertical position in a frame.”
-As might be expected, attempting to make blind cuts at predetermined lengths underwater was not a flawless procedure, but eventually a stable foundation was established.
+As might be expected, attempting to make blind cuts at predetermined lengths underwater was not a flawless procedure, but eventually a level foundation was established by having a diver spike blocks of hardwood to some of the piles.

-A caisson crib, built of hardwood and composed of four layers of one foot diameter sections of timber, was assembled at Havre de Grace, and to this were bolted the first three courses of the cast-iron cylinder, which was twenty-four feet in diameter.
-The first attempt to place the caisson atop the piles, made in October of 1873, was unsuccessful.
-However, by the end of that month, a reengineering of the ballast used to sink the caisson allowed the caisson to be successfully set in position.
+A caisson crib, built of hardwood and composed of four layers of one-foot-thick sections of timber, was assembled at Havre de Grace, and to this was bolted the first course of the cast-iron cylinder, which was thirty feet in diameter.
+The first attempt to place the caisson atop the piles in October 1873 was unsuccessful, however, by the end of the month, the addition of two more courses of the cylinder and ballast allowed the caisson to be successfully set in position.
+The iron tube was then filled with concrete, and 5,000 tons of broke stone were deposited around it during the month of November.

-The front range lighthouse is remarkable in that it is equipped with two lights.
-A fixed beacon located above the gallery deck on the south side of the lighthouse functions as the front range light, while a fifth-order Fresnel lens in the lantern room was used for general navigation.
+The front range lighthouse is somewhat unique in that it is equipped with two lights.
+A fixed beacon located above the gallery deck on the south side of the lighthouse functions as the front range light, while a fifth-order, Henry-Lepaute Fresnel lens in the lantern room was used for general navigation.
 The focal plane of the lantern room is thirty-nine feet, while the range light is displayed from twenty-two feet above the bay.
+In 1884, the front range lighthouse was described as a white dwelling on a brown cylinder with a red lantern, but by 1900 the dwelling and foundation were both red and the lantern was black.

-When the lighthouse was automated in May of 1964, it was one of the last lighthouses on Chesapeake Bay to lose its Coast Guard personnel.
+When the lighthouse was automated in May 1964, it was one of the last lighthouses on Chesapeake Bay to lose its Coast Guard personnel.
 The exterior of the lighthouse has received regular attention, and is thus in fair condition.
-The interior, however, has been open to the elements and has become a residence for nesting birds.
+The interior, however, was open to the elements and became a residence for nesting birds.
 An osprey nest also frequently adorns the top of the lighthouse.

 Located 2.4 miles south of the Craighill Channel Lower Rear Range Light, and